Cal-Rex/milestone-p1-ronin347-media/README.md

 * Main page video hero image not fitting in container
   * fixed with 3rd party code benmarshall.me
 * text shrinking to too small when viewport changes size
+* hero video not adapting to smaller screen sizes
+* navigation button on smaller screens has an unwanted line solid white line that appears
+  * fixed by adding positioning media query in navigation class
+* media queries for screen widths of 800px~ not working

 # TECHNOLOGIES